MANO-B/FELIS/README.md

 ### System Requirements

 #### Hardware Requirements
+Minimum requirement
+RAM: 4+ GB
+CPU: 4+ cores

-Analyses of several thousand cases should be fine, but analyses of tens of thousands of cases require at least 32 GB of memory.
+Analyses of several thousand cases should be fine, but analyses of tens of thousands of cases require at least 8 GB of memory.
 For survival analyses, Monte Carlo simulation is performed using Stan.
 A CPU with 4 or more cores, and as fast as possible, is recommended.
-RAM: 4+ GB
-CPU: 4+ cores

 On a Mac Studio (M4 Max, 128 GB RAM), the initial ingestion and preprocessing of ~110,000 cases and 20 genes takes ~1 hour; after preprocessing, loading the saved dataset typically takes ~20 seconds.